BrendonSouza/BrendonSouza/README.md

-- 👨‍💻 I’m currently working as a backend developer
+- 👨‍💻 I’m currently working as a fullstack developer
 - 🤔 I’m currently learning Mobile and more about the open source universe
 - 💬 Ask me about Java, C and Arduino Projects